-From Podgorica, the capital of Montenegro, I want to reach Kolašin, a small town in the mountains.
-Already before the first stop, two police officers who are walking through the train check my passport as thoroughly as if I was about to leave the country.
-The route is indeed part of the train connection to Belgrade, but since the floods in Serbia in the summer of 2014 there is only a night train to Belgrade.
+From Podgorica, the capital of Montenegro, I want to go to Kolašin, a small town in the mountains.
+Already before the first stop, still in the outskirts of the city, two police officers on the train are checking my passport as thoroughly as if I was about to leave the country.
+The route is indeed part of the train connection to Belgrade, but it’s still a few hours until we will approach the border.

-Back in 1855, planning began for a rail connection from Belgrade to the Montenegrinan coast.
+Back in 1855, planning began for a rail connection from Belgrade to the Montenegrin coast.
 Only in 1976, a full 121 years later, the whole 454 km (282 miles) were opened.
 With 254 tunnels and 243 bridges, it was the most expensive infrastructure project in Yugoslavia.
 The railroad overcomes a difference in altitude of 1,000 meters (3,280 feet).
-The train station of Kolašin, which is my destination, is the highest station along the route at 1,024 meters (3,360 feet).
+The train station of Kolašin, my destination today, is the highest station along the route at 1,024 meters (3,360 feet).

 Shortly after leaving the capital, the train begins to climb.
 A turquoise river meanders deep down in the canyon next to the rail track.
 Rivers in Montenegro display colors which you otherwise see only on postcards from Sardinia and the Caribbean.

-Sitting alone in the compartment, I am writing these notes, but jump up again and again to rush to the window and take photos.
+Sitting alone in the compartment, I am writing these notes and jump up again and again to rush to the window and take photos.
 On the right hand side the mountains rise as steeply as they fall down on the left.
 This train journey has to be made at least twice, because once is not enough to absorb everything.
-There are not many countries in which one can marvel at the most impressive natural beauty in such a simple, convenient and cheap way.
+There are not many countries in which one can marvel at the most impressive natural beauty in such a simple, convenient and affordable way.

 The train winds its way across mountain passes, through canyons and across bridges.
 Building a straight line is impossible in this terrain.
 The engine takes the enormous ascent impressively easy.
 At stations like Bratonižići, where one railway employee stands in front of the lonely station building which is surrounded by dense forest, the train doesn’t even stop.
 It was not only geography which determined the route, but also politics.
-Before World War I there was an international conflict, mainly between Austria-Hungary and Serbia, about where new long-distance railroads should be built.
+Before World War I, there was already an international conflict, mainly between Austria-Hungary and Serbia, about the routes of new long-distance railroads to be built.
 Serbia, which had no access to the sea, wanted to open up an Adriatic port with the rail connection.
 Austria-Hungary tried to counter with competing routes.
 It was this conflict over the Balkans, not the assassination in Sarajevo, which lead to World War I in 1914.

-But now it is peaceful.
+But now everything is peaceful.
 The first snow-covered mountain peaks appear in the distance.
-Down in the valley, the road winds beside the river, while the train keeps ascending and thrones above all over means of transport.
+Down in the valley, the road winds beside the river, while the train keeps ascending and towers above all other means of transport.
 As it should.

-At the stop at Lutovo a train which came from the other direction is waiting.
+At the stop at Lutovo, a train which came from the other direction is waiting.
 Nobody lives around here.
-Maybe the stop only serves the purpose of allowing the trains to pass because the line is otherwise a single-track line.
+Maybe the stop only serves the purpose of allowing the trains to pass because the line is mostly single-track.
 The railway staff working up here can only get to their place of work by train.
-Thus the company creates its own demand.
+That way, the company creates its own demand.

 The river has dwindled to a trickle.
 Caves have been blown into the rock, maybe by partisans during World War II or maybe there was some dynamite left from building the tunnels.
-Fall-colored foliage, steep granite walls like in Yosemite.
-In between a lonesome wooden hut.
-The fir trees on top of the Ostrovica tunnel already wear white.
+Fall-colored foliage, steep granite walls like in Yosemite, a lonesome wooden hut in between.
+The fir trees on top of the Ostrovica tunnel are already wearing white.
 It is October.
 I would like to make this journey once more, but in wintertime.